TOKEN2049: who owns the payment rails of the future?

 Traditional payment and banking rails no longer suit our globally connected, digitally-natured world.

 Card networks may be fast, but they are costly.
 Direct bank-to-bank payments can fall short on both counts.
-The problem is compounded with cross-border payments, where money must pass through multiple dislocated banking systems and intermediaries, adding cost and time with every hop.
+The problem is compounded with cross-border payments, where money must pass through multiple dislocated banking systems and intermediaries like Swift, adding cost and time with every hop.
 Meanwhile, millions of people around the world are locked out from centralised financial systems that define who is worthy of access.
 Though the rise of fintech has seen unprecedented innovation and improvement, it has been largely at the fringes.

 What payments really needs is an upgrade to its core infrastructure.